-We go above and beyond and offer special touches like shoulder and back warmers, blankets and warm lavender scented towels to rejuvenate yourself at the end of your appointment.
-Because of the calming and peaceful atmosphere, clients feel more at ease while having their dental hygiene treatments.
-Also, the noises and smells of a traditional dental office are non-existent.
+We go above and beyond and offer special touches like heating pads and warm cozy blankets.
+Here at Sparkling Smiles, the noises and smells of a traditional dental office are non-existent!
+Because of our calm and peaceful atmosphere, our clients feel more at ease while having their dental hygiene treatments.

 Our focus is on the prevention of oral disease, and we are passionate about educating our clients so they can have a healthy mouth and body!

-We provide personalized dental hygiene care, in-office and take home teeth whitening, custom sports guards and much more!
+We provide personalized dental hygiene care, in-office and take-home teeth whitening, custom sports guards and much more!
 Check out our "Services" page for a full list of what we do!